Matiur Rahman (Bir Sreshtho): Eponyms

+Personal life and legacy

+Rahman was married to Milly Rahman.
+Together they had a daughter, Mahim Matiur Khandaker.
-There is a docudrama based on Matiur's life named Ognibolaka where Bangladeshi film actor Riaz has acted in the role of Matiur and television actress Tarin played the role of his wife Mili.

-There is also a Bengali film named "Ostistte Amar Desh" based on Matiur's life, directed by "Khiljir Hayat Khan".
+There is a docudrama based on Matiur's life named Ognibolaka with Bangladeshi film actor Riaz in the role of Matiur and television actress Tarin in the role of his wife Mili.
+There is also a Bengali film named "Ostittey Amar Desh" based on Matiur's life, directed by "Khiljir Hayat Khan".
 His wife "Mili Rahman" was the co-writer of this film and also acted in it.

-Legacy

-Bangladesh Air Force Base Matiur Rahman at Jessore is also named after him.
-Bangladesh Air Force also gives out a trophy named after him for best performance in the flying training.
-Birshreshto Matiur Rahman trophy (a.k.a.
-Golden Pen award), named after him, is also awarded for the best Individual Research Paper of Air Wing in Defence Services Command and Staff College.
-Dining halls in the Cadet Colleges of Bangladesh are also named after him.